What Is a Loan Broker? How They Help You Find the Right Financing

 • Merchant cash advance brokers specialize in cash advances that are repaid based on your business's future credit card sales.
 While these advances can be more expensive than traditional loans, they provide quick access to funds.

 Choosing the right loan broker depends on your specific business needs.
 If you're looking for general business financing, a business loan broker is likely your best bet.
-But if you need a specific type of loan, such as equipment financing or invoice factoring, a specialized broker might be the better option.
+But if you need a specific type of loan, such as equipment financing or invoice factoring, a specialized finance broker might be the better option.

 Benefits of Using a Loan Broker